webner/oc-select/README.md

 features: Basic-Auth GSSAPI Kerberos SPNEGO
 ```

 All downloaded versions are stored in $HOME/.oc-select.
-Selecting a version creates an symbolic link $HOME/.local/bin/oc
+For the selected version the symbolic link $HOME/.local/bin/oc is updated.

 ## List all available versions
 ```